MFL Curriculum Progression Document

 MFL Subject Leader

-In Year One the children had been learning about the body in their science topic.
-So they learnt how to say the parts of the body and followed the song “Tête, épaules, genoux et pieds” – Head, shoulders, knees and toes in French!
+In Year One, the children had been learning about the body in their science topic.
+So they learnt how to say and recognise the parts of the body - and then followed the song “Tête, épaules, genoux et pieds” – Head, shoulders, knees and toes in French!

 Here are some websites you could use to practise french at home!